Copy of CHEAH W.L’s CV available here: 180920_CHEAH_Wui_Ling_CV_master_full

 “Being an International Law Lecturer in the 21st Century: Where Tradition Meets Innovation”, Cambridge Journal of International and Comparative Law, Volume 2, No 4, 2014 (co-authored with Freya Baetens), pp 974-1011.

-“Oaths of Allegiance in the Singapore Trials”, in Kerstin von Lingen and Robert Cribb (eds.), War Crimes Trials in Asia: Collaboration and Complicity in the Aftermath of War, Palgrave Macmillan, forthcoming, 13 pages.
+“Oaths of Allegiance in the Singapore Trials”, in Kerstin von Lingen and Robert Cribb (eds.), War Crimes Trials in Asia: Collaboration and Complicity in the Aftermath of War, Palgrave Macmillan, 2017, 13 pages.

-“Post-Second World War British Trials in Singapore: Lost in Translation in the Car Nicobar Spy Case”, in Morten Bergsmo, Cheah Wui Ling, Yi Ping (eds.), Historical Origins of International Criminal Law: A Four Volume Anthology (co-editor, with Morten Bergsmo and Yi Ping), Torkel Opsahl, pp 301-330.
+“Post-Second World War British Trials in Singapore: Lost in Translation in the Car Nicobar Spy Case”, in Morten Bergsmo, Cheah Wui Ling, Yi Ping (eds.), Volume 2, Historical Origins of International Criminal Law: A Four Volume Anthology (co-editor, with Morten Bergsmo and Yi Ping), 2014, Torkel Opsahl, pp 301-330.

 “The superior orders defence at the post-war trials in Singapore”, in Kirsten Sellars (ed.), Trials for International Crimes in Asia (Cambridge University Press, 2015), pp 100-121.